Kat632/P3-Sims4-RealEstate-Quiz/README.md

 ## UX
 ### The Strategy Plane

 * The Sims 4 Real Estate Quiz is intended to be a fun quiz to test a user's knowledge of who lives where and with whom at the start of a new game in the Sims 4.
 At the start of a new game in Sims 4, most of the worlds are pre-populated with "Resident Townies" who live in pre-built houses.
 This quiz is about those Sims and their houses.
 This game is suitable for individual users looking to play a game for short or medium periods of time to test their knowledge of the Sims.
-Given the limitations of the terminal-based interface, care will need to be taken to incorporate visual stimulus, along with an engaging narrative to convey an element of fun to the user.
+Given the limitations of the terminal-based interface, care will need to be taken to incorporate visual stimulus, along with engaging questions that will be fun for any Sims player to answer.
+A few of the questions are "faux-amis" meaning that the answer is not the obvious one and many questions will leave players of the Sims thinking, "Wow, I never knew that...", for example with the question about who lives in the cheapest house in the Sims 4.

 ### Site Goals